FerretDB/FerretDB/website/docs/quickstart-guide/docker.md

 - [getting logs](../configuration/logging.md#docker-logs).

-### SQLite Setup with Docker Compose
+## SQLite Setup with Docker Compose

-The following steps describe a production setup for SQLite:
+The following steps describe the setup for SQLite:

 1. Store the following in the `docker-compose.yml` file: